Quality inspections at Technomix.

 • Surface or volumetric defects in pressure-bearing areas

-The choice of test method depends on the medium, operating pressure, material and the respective safety requirements.
+The selection of the test method depends on the medium, operating pressure, material, and the respective safety requirements.

 • Leak testing – to detect even the smallest leaks

-• Ultrasonic testing (UT) – for wall thickness measurement or detection of internal defects
+• Ultrasonic testing (UT) – to determine wall thicknesses or detect internal defects

 • Radiographic testing (RT) – for volumetric evaluation of welds

-• Visual testing (VT) – to check surfaces, connections and assembly condition
+• Visual testing (VT) – for inspecting surfaces, joints, and assembly conditions

-In safety-critical applications, these methods are often combined to demonstrate both structural integrity and leak tightness.
+In safety-critical applications, these methods are often combined to verify both structural integrity and leak tightness.

 Pipe inspection is used in particular: